Why We Need To Hire LGBTQ People To Help Build The Metaverse

 📲 Hang out with me on another platform.
 I'm active on Medium, Instagram, and LinkedIn – if you're on any of those, say hello.

 📬 Sign up for my free email list.
 This is where my best, most exclusive and most valuable content gets published.
-Use any of the signup boxes in this article, or go to the newsletter page here.
+Use any of the signup boxes on the site.

-🏕 Up your marketing game: Camp Wordsmith™ is my business and writing program for small business owners and online entrepreneurs.
+🏕 Up your writing game: Camp Wordsmith is a free online resources portal all about writing and media.
 Get instant access to resources and templates guaranteed to make your marketing hustle faster, better, easier, and more fun.
-(It's also "glamping"-themed – who doesn't love luxurious camping?!)
-Learn more here.
+Sign up for free here.

-📊 Hire my marketing company: Hefty Media Group provides consultation and done-for-you services in content marketing.
-We're a certified diversity supplier with the National Gay & Lesbian Chamber of Commerce, and we'll make you sound damn good via the written word.
+đź“ŠÂ Hire me for consulting.
+I provide 1-on-1 consultations through my company, Hefty Media Group.
+We're a certified diversity supplier with the National Gay & Lesbian Chamber of Commerce.
 Learn more here.